smulyono/gaeskeleton/README.md

     git clone git://github.com/smulyono/gaeskeleton.git <new_project_folder>
 	cd <new_project_folder>

-    # create new eclipse project
+    # create new eclipse project (standard, but if error occured then use alternate)
     mvn eclipse:eclipse -Dwtpversion=2.0

+    # create new eclipse project (alternate)
+    mvn eclipse:eclipse
+    Run eclipse -> Import folder as project mvn eclipse:clean
+    Convert to maven project

     # additional configuration
     Right click into the project -> convert to Spring Project